Skip to main content

 • Follicle-Stimulating Hormone (FSH) ∞ This second hormone acts on the Sertoli cells within the testes, which are the nurseries for sperm production, or spermatogenesis.

 Testosterone produced in the testes serves its many functions throughout the body.
 It also sends a feedback signal back to the hypothalamus and pituitary, effectively telling them that the job is done and they can ease up on the signaling.
-This loop ensures hormonal balance, preventing both deficiency and excess.
+This negative feedback loop ensures hormonal balance, preventing both deficiency and excess.

 Your body’s natural hormonal rhythm is governed by a precise communication system between the brain and the testes.